CE Client Policies

 • Minimum password length: Define how many characters a password needs to have at minimum.

-• Password must meet complexity requirements: Define how many and which different types of characters a password must contain at least (Lowercase, Uppercase, Special, Numbers).
+• Password must meet complexity requirements: Define how many and which different types of characters a password must contain at least (lowercase, uppercase, special symbols, numbers).

 Allowed Storage Policy

-If you enable users to also create and save databases outside Password Depot Enterprise Server you can determine here wich locations should be displayed for server users (for example the local system or cloud etc.).
-Locations that have been deactivated in the Client Security Policies will then not be visible in the client at all, thus users cannot select them for storing databases outside Password Depot Enterprise Server.
+If you enable users to also create and save databases outside of the Password Depot Enterprise Server, you can determine which locations should be displayed for server users (for example the local system or cloud etc.).
+Locations that have been deactivated in the Client Security Policies will not be visible in the client at all, thus users cannot select them for storing databases outside Password Depot Enterprise Server.
 In general, Password Depot offers the following locations for storing databases (all of them can be deactivated except the Enterprise Server, of course):

 • Dropbox